namuol/react-seamstress/README.md

 way that `busyStyle` was always last, causing the `expectedStyle`'s opacity param to be overridden when the user needs it to be the other way around.

-Rather than simply reordering the styles in the array and potentially breaking other people's projects, you decide the only way around this is to provide yet another, *weirdly-specific* style prop: `expandedAndBusyStyle`.
+Rather than reordering the styles in the array and potentially breaking other people's projects, you decide the only way around this is to provide yet another, *weirdly-specific* style prop: `expandedAndBusyStyle`:

 ```js
 <Combobox